roosemberth/karuiwm/README.md

 build
 -----

 stwm requires Xlib and Xinerama to be installed on the system.
+It is also highly recommended to install dmenu, since some workspace-related actions rely on it.

 This will create the binary <code>stwm</code>: